aabriism/aabriism.github.io/iconography/index.md

 ## Website as Iconography
 As a side note, my wife tells me I should make the website a real site - not just a collection of markdown.
 I think she just wants it to look "professional" as if that will give it more of a chance to be accepted.
 From a marketing point of view she is probably right.
-And of course, we all like pretty things, so perhaps one day I will "pretty up" the content, but I doubt that this thing will ever have followers.
-I would one day like to get legal recognition as a religion, though, as it would somehow be validating.
+And of course, we all like pretty things, so perhaps one day I will "pretty up" the content.